CO Observations of Early-mid Stage Major Mergers in the MaNGA Survey: Results

 \subsection{Molecular-to-atomic Gas Mass Ratio and Total Gas Mass}

-Utilizing the combination of molecular gas properties and \hi\ data from previous observations \citep{Stark2021,Yu2022}, we further derived and analyzed the molecular-to-atomic gas mass ratio (\mhh$/\mhi$), the total gas mass fraction ($f_{\rm gas}$), and the star formation efficiency of the total gass (${\rm SFE}_{\rm gas}$).
-The total gas mass is the sum of $\mhi$ and \mhh, and the $f_{\rm gas}$ is defined as:
+Utilizing the combination of molecular gas properties and \hi\ data from previous observations \citep{Stark2021,Yu2022}, we further derived and analyzed the molecular-to-atomic gas mass ratio (\mhh$/\mhi$), the total gas mass fraction ($f_{\rm gas}$), and the SFE of the total gas (${\rm SFE}_{\rm gas}$).
+The total gas mass is the sum of $\mhi$ and \mhh, and the $f_{\rm gas}$ is defined as

 As shown in Figure \ref{fig:h2_full_pair_hih2_dlt}(a), we compare the distributions of $f_{\rm gas}$ for galaxies in pairs and controls.
 The $f_{\rm gas}$ of paired galaxies tends to be distributed at higher values, with a mean log $f_{\rm gas}$ of $-0.28\pm0.06$.
 In contrast, the average total gas mass fraction is $f_{\rm gas}=-0.44\pm0.03$.
 Based on the AD test result ($p\text{-value}=0.03$), the two distributions of $f_{\rm gas}$ could potentially be drawn from the same parent distribution.
 Figure \ref{fig:h2_full_pair_hih2_dlt}(b) presents the distributions of \mhh$/\mhi$ for the pair sample and the control sample.
 The pair sample has an average log(\mhh$/\mhi$) of $-0.38\pm0.10$, while the mean log(\mhh$/\mhi$) for the control sample is $-0.64\pm0.04$.
 An AD test suggests the two distributions may be drawn from the same distribution ($p\text{-value}=0.01$).
-The ${\rm SFE}_{\rm gas}$ is defined as:
+The ${\rm SFE}_{\rm gas}$ is defined as

 As shown in Figure \ref{fig:h2_full_pair_hih2_dlt}(c), we present the distributions of ${\rm SFE}_{\rm gas}$ for the paired galaxies and isolated galaxies.
 The mean values of log ${\rm SFE}_{\rm gas}$ are $-9.62\pm0.07$ and $-9.67\pm0.03$ for the pair sample and the control sample, respectively.
 The AD test returned a $p\text{-value}$ of $>$0.25, indicating that the distributions of ${\rm SFE}_{\rm gas}$ in the galaxy pair sample and the control sample are probably drawn from the same parent population.